Faculty of Social Sciences

 A PhD involves a total of four years of full-time study, forming a total of 240 ECTS credits.
 A programme consists of both courses and thesis, of which the doctoral thesis is to account for at least 120 credits.
 At the Faculty of Social Sciences you can get a PhD degree in twelve different disciplines.

-Admitted doctoral students normally get a salaried position as Doctoral candidate (doktorandtjänst).
+Admitted doctoral students normally get a salaried position as doctoral candidate (doktorandtjänst).
 This means that they will be employed as staff members and will get a salary whilst undertaking the PhD studies.
 In return, the doctoral student often provides some departmental or teaching duties.

 Admission to the PhD programme requires one year of studies at the advanced level, and normally a total of three semesters of study of the discipline in question, including a half-semester thesis.
 The PhD programmes start in September.
-In October each year there is a common introduction during two days for newly admitted doctoral students at the Faculty of Social Sciences.
+In September or October each year there is a common introduction during two days for newly admitted doctoral students at the Faculty of Social Sciences.

 All vacant positions for Doctoral candidates are publicly announced.
 Applications are accepted only following a vacancy announcement.
 The application procedures vary from one department to another - refer to the PhD contacts at this site for further details.